Damián Albil

 Damián Gonzalo Albil (born 9 February 1979) is an Argentine former football goalkeeper.

 Career

 Albil started his career with Independiente in 2000.
 He was part of the championship winning squad in Apertura 2002.

 In 2004, he joined Estudiantes de La Plata and was the unused reserve goalkeeper when they won the Apertura 2006 tournament.
 In 2009, he watched from the bench as Estudiantes won Copa Libertadores 2009 with Mariano Andújar in goal.
-Albil was the goalkeeper for Estudiantes in the final of the 2009 FIFA Club World Cup, where they lost to FC Barcelona 2-1 after extra time.
+Albil was the goalkeeper for Estudiantes in the final of the 2009 FIFA Club World Cup, where they lost to FC Barcelona 2–1 after extra time.

 In 2010, after 6 years in Estudiantes, the Argentine goalkeeper was loaned to San Lorenzo de Almagro.

+Personal life

+Damián's father, Domingo, also played for Central Córdoba, spending a majority of his career in El Salvador throughout the 1970s.